0xPlatinum/Neoannophobia/README.md

 So we can just use "p.recvline()" to get all 3 of those lines, then we know the next line is the date.
 Something like this would work.
 However, since we just want to enter the dates and recieve this first date, we just need one "p.recv()" which will contain the date.
 We can worry about grabbing those extra lines later.
 Also, assuming we need to do this 100 times, lets put it into a while loop.

-The reason *why* i am setting cr to 101 and not 100, is because our cr variable is set to 1 at the start.
+The reason *why* i am setting the while loop to 101 and not 100, is because our cr variable is set to 1 at the start.
 We need 100 rounds after that, whats 100 + 1?
 101
 ```python
 	while cr !=101:
 		string = p.recv()